-S. Lee W. (American) comes to us because we speak English and that way we would understand each other better, but also by the recommendation of another client who, previously, we had helped with a similar procedure, obtaining a great result.
+Emily Peyton is American and came to Echeverria Abogados because we speak English here and that way we would understand each other better, but also because of the recommendation of another client whom we had previously helped with a similar procedure, obtaining a great result.

-S. Lee is from New York but, at the time of the procedure, she lived in London.
+Emily Peyton is from New York but, at the time of the procedure, she was living in London.

 We wanted to obtain a residence authorization to live in Spain, with funds available, that is, a residence authorization without the need to work.

 Important: The initial duration of the non-profit residence in Spain is 1 year from the date of entry into Spain (Art.
-49 of Royal Decree 557/2011, of April 20 / Hereafter Immigration Regulations).
+49 of Immigration Regulations Royal Decree 557/2011, of April 20).
 The first and second subsequent renewals of the non-profit residence authorization have a duration of 2 years.